UKPLab/EasyNMT/README.md

 from easynmt import EasyNMT
 model = EasyNMT('opus-mt')

-#Translate several sentences to German
+#Translate several sentences to English
 sentences = ['Dies ist ein Satz in Deutsch.',   #This is a German sentence
              '这是一个中文句子',    #This is a chinese sentence
              'Esta es una oración en español.'] #This is a spanish sentence